Holiday Gift Guide for Runners

-Strava has a special link that allows you to gift Summit to a friend, giving them access to all of the summit features for an entire year.
+Strava has a special link that allows you to gift a subscription to a friend, giving them access to all of the premium features for an entire year.

 Who to buy it for: The Strava friend who has given you the most kudos in the past 12 months

 Price: $79.99 for a year

 What is it: Glo gives people access to hundreds of high quality yoga classes taught by some of the best practitioners in the industry.
 We've been using their service for fora couplee years now and have been loving it.

 They currently have an option to gift up to 12 months of membership.